yanivle/yanivle.github.io/_posts/2019-10-06-simple-shadertoy-raytracer.md

 bgGradientOpacity: darker
 syntaxHighlighter: yes
 ---
 I recently discovered [Shadertoy](https://www.shadertoy.com/) which let's you write pixel shaders in a super convenient way in your browser.
-It is so easy to use that from discovering it, in a bit over an hour I had a simple ray tracer rendering some lit spheres with the obligatory reflections.
+It is so easy to use that from discovering it, in a bit over an hour I had a simple ray tracer rendering some lit spheres with the obligatory reflections (thanks Matan Kalman for the inspiration!).
 This is the end result:

 ### Demo